johnjago/dotfiles/README.md

 ## Goals

-My hardware, operating systems, and the tools that run on them are carefully chosen.
+My setup is carefully chosen.

-- They must be **lightweight** since I tend to keep my devices for a long time.
+- It's **lightweight**, both digitally, since I tend to keep my devices for a long time, and physically, since I travel often.
-- They must **maximize workflow** without getting in the way.
+- It **maximizes workflow** without getting in the way.
-- They must **use screen space efficiently** since I have small laptops and don't usually use a monitor, instead keeping the laptop on a stand with keyboard and mouse.
+- It **uses screen space efficiently** since I have small laptops and don't usually use a monitor, instead keeping the laptop on a stand with keyboard and mouse.

 > Tools should be ambient.
 It disappears and flows through your actions.
 You
 > should never need it because it's always at your hands.
 You should never
 > ignore it because it's never in your way. —[Hunor Karamán](https://hex22.org/wiki/manifesto/)

-## Non-goals
+## dwm

-- Photo shoots
-- Changing the setup every few months.
-I prefer to have something that fits my workflow and gives me the freedom to focus on bigger ideas.
+For my Linux machine, I use a tiling window manager called dwm.
+It's mostly stock except for the following patches:

+- [fullgaps](https://dwm.suckless.org/patches/fullgaps/) - I added a shortcut to reset the gaps.
+- [solarized](https://github.com/johnjago/dotfiles/blob/main/dwm/patches/dwm-solarized-6.2.diff) - This is my own patch that changes a few colors, including dmenu colors, to match Solarized Light.
+- Font is set to Source Code Pro (though I could probably do this with fontconfig)
+- The tags numbers are in CJK characters
+- Firefox doesn't stick to the 9th tag
+- The default window split is 50/50 instead of 55/45
+- Monocle layout is second instead of third
+- Keyboard shortcuts for changing brightness ("Windows" key + up/down) and audio (alt + up/down) without having to reach for the multimedia keys
+- Keyboard shortcut for locking the screen with slock ("Windows" key + l)

 ## Screenshots

 ### Linux

-(New screenshots of Arch coming soon!
-It looks the same though.)

 The typeface in the terminal, status bar, and code editor is Source Code Pro.

-Sorry, I had a lot of stuff open while taking these.

 ![](screenshots/linux-1.png)